-A mile to the south of the vineyards, the clear chalk stream of the River Test flows along the valley floor, passing through the villages of Overton and Whitchurch.
-Three miles to the North lies the high chalk ridge of Watership Down, the highest point in Hampshire, that iron-age man first used as a vantage point.
+A mile to the south of the Hampshire vineyards, the clear chalk stream of the River Test flows along the valley floor, passing through the villages of Overton and Whitchurch.
+Three miles to the North lies the high chalk ridge of Watership Down, one of the highest points in Hampshire, that iron-age man first used as a vantage point.

 Further down from the ridge, the land falls away in rolling downland and is dissected by dry valleys and winterbournes.
 Old, flint-faced farmsteads dot the landscape, and winding, single-track lanes and hedges subdue and enclose the land.
 It is in these quiet, wooded hills, at an altitude of 50-100 metres, that our vineyards lie, on either side of a secluded V-shaped valley, in perfect tranquility.